- Courses and Events

-The Nutrition Obesity Research Center (NORC) is an NIH-funded, university-wide research center established to foster a multidisciplinary approach to basic, clinical, and translational research with an emphasis on understanding the metabolic factors, environmental influences, and associated genetic traits underlying nutrition and obesity-related health problems and the generation and evaluation of evidence on their consequences, prevention, and alleviation.
+The Nutrition Obesity Research Center (NORC) is an NIH-funded, university-wide interdisciplinary research center established to foster a multidisciplinary approach to basic, clinical, and translational research and research training with an emphasis on understanding the causal factors underlying nutrition and obesity-related health problems and the generation and evaluation of evidence on their consequences, prevention, and alleviation.

 - Founder: Roland L. Weinsier, M.D., Dr.P.H.

 The NORC comprises 152 investigators from 52 academic units, with total direct funding of $56 million for nutrition/obesity research.
 The NORC is composed of four research core facilities, a pilot/feasibility program, and an enrichment program.